 Next week, Walter Greenwood, the 70-year-old author of Love on the Dole is to receive an Honorary Doctorate at Salford University.
 Earlier this year when his dramatized autobiography Hanky Park opened at the Mermaid, the author came down to London from his home in the Isle of Man specially for the occasion.
 While here he came to record a short interview with JOHN TUSA, but it proved impossible to stem the fascinating flood of memories he recaptured of life as a child in Salford after the Great War, and later in the depression of the 20s and 30s.
 (1)

-The interviewer was indeed John Tusa, with Marlene Pease as producer, and the interview was titled ‘Those Turbulent Years’ (2) John Tusa (born 1936) was then a noted BBC radio and television presenter and journalist, and later, of course, become a distinguished senior BBC figure, before taking up important leadership posts in the arts and culture, and being knighted for his contribution to that field in 2003.
+The interviewer was indeed John Tusa, with Marlene Pease as producer, and the interview was titled ‘Those Turbulent Years’ (2) John Tusa (born 1936) was then a noted BBC radio and television presenter and journalist, and later, of course, became a distinguished senior BBC figure, before taking up important leadership posts in the arts and culture, and being knighted for his contribution to that field in 2003.
 (3).

 The interview is substantial, lasting for twenty-eight minutes and seventeen seconds (perhaps longer than originally intended if the Radio Times is correct).
 It was not part of a series, but a one-off piece.
 The British Library item description states its major focus thus: ‘Greenwood recalls the 1920s and 1930s in Hanky Park, Salford, and in his novel, Love on the Dole’.
 While the piece revisits some stories and histories Greenwood told elsewhere (some in fiction, some in non-fiction works), it also adds a number of details, emphases, and contents which occur no-where else, and is well-worth attention and commentary.